-There are many more attractions in San Diego than just the sunshine and beaches, although a lot of people consider San Diego weather to be the finest in the country.
+There are many things to do in downtown San Diego than just the sunshine and beaches, although a lot of people consider San Diego weather to be the finest in the country.
 There is a heavy Spanish influence in the San Diego area, and that is reflected in many of its older, more picturesque buildings.
 The downtown area is a thriving crossroads of ethnic cultures and modern influences, with a great deal to see and experience, both for residents and visitors.
 Here are some of the real ‘must-see’ attractions the city has to offer.

 The Trolley Tour